Mental Capacity Assessment Guide

 Assessors must now evaluate the (in)ability to decide and then consider whether this is because of an impairment

-Best Interest decisions
+Best interests decisions

 Section 4-5: You do not necessarily need to have a proper meeting.
 All relevant circumstances must be considered and, in particular, the following steps must be taken: